learn-academy-2023-alpha/tic-tac-toe-simonc-and-johnr/README.md

 -Branch: grid
 -Create 3x3 boxes using CSS

-- As a user, I can click on a square to mark it.
+✅- As a user, I can click on a square to mark it.
+    -Branch: squares-marked
+    -Create onClick={whenClick}

 - As a user, my partner can click on a square after me and see their mark.
 - As a user, I can't click on a square that has already been marked.